GeorgePatsias/Flaming-Sarissa/README.md

 ---

-<p align="center">Dynamic deployment of temporary Infrastructure for Software Execution.
+<p align="center">Dynamic deployment of a temporary Infrastructure for Software Execution.
     <br>
 </p>